ngernest/6120_task2/README.md

 - To run the code, the [Opam](https://opam.ocaml.org) package manager is required.
 Installation instructions for Opam can be found [here](https://opam.ocaml.org/doc/Install.html).
 - Run `make install` to install all OCaml dependencies
 - Run `make` to compile (under the hood, this invokes the [Dune](https://dune.build/install) build system)
+- Run `make test` to run all the QuickCheck tests in this repo